-B. Conformance with other applicable requirements of the Land Development and Planning Ordinance.

-C. The overall design and arrangement of parcels shall be functional and shall adequately provide building sites, utility easements and access facilities deemed necessary for the development of the subject property without unduly hindering the use or development of adjacent properties.

-D. It must be demonstrated that all required public facilities and services are available, or will become available through the development, to adequately meet the needs of the proposed land division.

-E. In no case shall the use of a private road be approved for partitioning unless it is found that adequate assurance has been provided for year-round maintenance sufficient to allow for unhindered use by emergency vehicles, and unless it is found that the construction of a street to city standards is not necessary to insure safe and efficient access to the parcels.

-F. The creation of a public street and the resultant separate land parcels shall be in conformance with requirements for subdivisions except, however, the commission Planning Director shall approve the creation of a public street to be established by deed without full compliance with the regulations applicable to subdivisions provided any of the following conditions exist:

-1. The establishment of the public street is initiated by the council and is declared essential for the purpose of general traffic circulation and the partitioning of land is an incidental effect rather than the primary objective of the street.

-2. The tract in which the street is to be dedicated is a major partition within an isolated ownership of not over one acre or is of such size and characteristic as to make it impossible to develop building sites for more than three dwelling units.
+- B. Conformance with other applicable requirements of the Land Development and - C. The overall design and arrangement of parcels shall be functional and shall adequately provide building sites, utility easements and access facilities deemed necessary for the development of the subject property without unduly hindering the use or development of adjacent properties. - D. It must be demonstrated that all required public facilities and services are available, or will become available through the development, to adequately meet the needs of the proposed land division. - E. In no case shall the use of a private road be approved for partitioning unless it is found that adequate assurance has been provided for year round maintenance sufficient to allow for unhindered use by emergency vehicles, and unless it is found that the construction of a street to city standards is not necessary to insure safe and efficient access to the parcels. - F. The creation of a public street and the resultant separate land parcels shall be in conformance with requirements for subdivisions except, however, the commission Planning Director shall approve the creation of a public street to be established by deed without full compliance with the regulations applicable to subdivisions provided any of the following conditions exist: - 1.
+The establishment of the public street is initiated by the council and is declared essential for the purpose of general traffic circulation and the partitioning of land is an incidental effect rather than the primary objective of the street. - 2.
+The tract in which the street is to be dedicated is a major partition within an isolated ownership of not over one acre or is of such size and characteristic as to make it impossible to develop building sites for more than three dwelling units.
 (Ord.
 890 section 52, 1993; Ord.
 740 section 10.4.30(B)(2), 1984)

+The above language has been deleted because it is not necessary.
+Partitions of land are a form of Land Divisions, as defined by the Oregon Revised Statutes.
+Partitions are for the creation of up to two or three lots.
+If more than three lots, then it falls into the category of Subdivision.
+The review criteria and findings are the same except the private and public road requirements.
+Criteria C above covers access requirements.
+Additionally, all access requirements, public or private are reviewed by the City Engineer at the time of review of a Partition application.
+All access requirements will be conditioned accordingly.

-16.60.050 Flag Lots
+16.60.050 040 Flag Lots